kiehozero/data-representation-assignment/README.md

 # data-representation-assignment

-A repository for the final assignment in ATU Data Representation
+A repository for the final assignment in ATU Data Representation, submitted in the winter 2023/24 semester.

+## Project requirements

 Requirements:
 Write a program that demonstrates that you understand creating and consuming RESTful APIs.